-UPDATED: 4:31 p.m.
-ET, May 21 —
+UPDATED: 5:02 p.m.
+ET, Aug.
+11 —

 The idea of Biden picking a Black woman running mate was briefly quashed in March when it was first announced that Biden was considering Klobuchar to be his running mate.
-Choosing Klobuchar, who suspended her own campaign for president before quickly endorsing Biden, could be seen as a slap in the face to the many Black people — especially Black women — who have ardently supported Biden’s candidacy with undying loyalty.
+Choosing Klobuchar, who suspended her own campaign for president before quickly endorsing Biden, could have been seen as a slap in the face to the many Black people — especially Black women — who have ardently supported Biden’s candidacy with undying loyalty.

 1. Stacey AbramsSource:iOne Digital/Creative Class

 Asking Stacey Abrams to be your vice-presidential running mate is all but a no brainer.
 After falling victim to voter suppression in 2018 during her historic bid to be the first Black women governor, Abrams has been busy leading her Fair Fight organization to ensure the same thing doesn’t happen to her fellow Democrats on Election Day 2020.
 Not to mention that she told the New York Times in August that she would be open to being the vice-presidential candidate for “any nominee.”
 With Abrams’ rising star power within the Democratic Party, she would add much-needed diversity — and youth (she’s 46) — to Joe Biden’s presidential ticket.

 California Rep. and Chair of the Congressional Black Caucus Karen Bass has been an outspoken critic of Trump.
 Her profile has risen significantly since her prominent role during the president’s House impeachment.
 Her name has been frequently mentioned as one of Biden’s top choices to be his vice president.